async-rs/async-std/docs/src/concepts/futures.md

         contents
     }

-You can call that at any time, so you are in full control on when you call it.
+You can call that at any time, so you are in full control of when you call it.
 But here's the problem: the moment you call it, you transfer control to the called function.
 It returns a value.
 Note that this return value talks about the past.
 The past has a drawback: all decisions have been made.
 It has an advantage: the outcome is visible.
 We can unwrap the presents of program past and then decide what to do with it.

 But here's a problem: we wanted to abstract over *computation* to be allowed to let someone else choose how to run it.
 That's fundamentally incompatible with looking at the results of previous computation all the time.
 So, let's find a type that describes a computation without running it.
 Let's look at the function again: